CUAHSI/gallery/source/gallery/python/research/Script for aggregating Norfolk, VA environmental data to daily time scale/index.rst

         .. raw:: html

             Script and accompanying ipython notebook written in Python 2.7 for aggregating sub-daily environmental data (rainfall, tide, wind, groundwater) to a daily timescale.
 The input data are from Norfolk, Virginia.
 Several different methods of aggregation are used including averages and maximums.
 The processed/aggregated data are combined with street flood report data to be used in data-driven, predictive modeling.
 The script in this resource was used in the analysis described in this Journal of Hydrology paper: https://doi.org/10.1016/j.jhydrol.2018.01.044.

-        .. raw:: html